PKBeam/Edda/advanced-topics.md

 Some users may find panned audio harder to hear or may experience audio playback issues with panned audio.
 Panned audio can be disabled in the Settings menu (under **Audio Playback**, then *Pan Note Sound*).

 When panned audio is disabled, all drum hitsounds will be played in the middle of both ears.

+## Map save location

+Ragnarock lets you store your custom maps in two locations: in your Documents folder or in the game install folder.

+In the Settings menu under *Map Save Location*, you can choose which of these locations Edda will automatically bring up when you open or create a map.

+The *Documents* option is the default one.

+If you choose the *Game Install* option, you must specify the folder that Ragnarock is installed in.
+For Steam installs, this will be the folder `.../steamapps/common/Ragnarock`.

+> **NOTE**: This feature has not been tested on Oculus Store installs.

+Once selected, this path is shown in blue in the Settings menu and can be respecified by clicking on it.